-Gaze Burvill was delighted to welcome 10 students from the Royal College of Art (Design Products course) for a day experiencing how Britain’s leading outdoor furniture manufacturer balances cutting edge design techniques in a commercial setting.
+Gaze Burvill was delighted to welcome 10 students from the Royal College of Art (Design Products course) for a day experiencing how Britain’s leading luxury outdoor furniture manufacturer balances cutting edge design techniques in a commercial setting.

 Towards the end of 2016, two institutions forged a unique partnership with one another to forge forward together in functional design.